São Paulo doesn't want to be your favorite city. It just is, and it couldn't care less whether you've figured that out yet.

 Vila Madalena & Pinheiros

 Vila Madalena is São Paulo's bohemian arts district — street murals (including the famous Beco do Batman alley), galleries, bars, and a strong LGBTQ+ residential community that gives the neighborhood its character.
-Pinheiros, adjacent, is slightly more polished but equally queer-friendly and home to some of the city's best restaurants, including Maní.
+Pinheiros, adjacent, is slightly more polished but equally welcoming and home to some of the city's best restaurants, including Maní.
 These neighborhoods attract a more alternative, less scene-conscious crowd than Jardins — if the circuit aesthetic isn't your thing, this is where you'll feel most at home.
 The bar culture here is boteco style: cold beer, loud conversation, unpretentious, and genuinely warm.

 Santa Cecília